syncfusion-content/angularjs-docs/angularjs/Schedule/working-with-appointments.md

 #### Following appointments

 When an option "Following Appointments" is selected, all the following events of the recurrence appointment from the current instance will be edited or deleted.
-The previous instances of the reccurrence appointment before this current instances will be retained as it is on the Scheduler.
+The previous instances of the recurrence appointment before this current instances will be retained as it is on the Scheduler.

 #### Entire series